meshy-dev/game-asset-pipeline/README.md

 **Where Meshy leads for game development:**

-- **Only platform with 500+ exportable animation presets** — Tripo has automated animation tools but no curated preset library; other AI tools require Mixamo or manual animation separately
+- **Only platform with 500+ exportable animation presets** — Meshy has automated animation tools but no curated preset library; other AI tools require Mixamo or manual animation separately
 - **Broadest export format support** — BLEND and USDZ are unique to Meshy among AI generators
 - **Unified API + Studio billing** — Tripo's API requires separate licensing from Studio subscriptions; Meshy's API is included in the same plan
 - **Slicer integration** — one-click Bambu Studio send and AMS color pre-assignment are not available in any competing AI 3D tool